Updated 20th January 2023.

 The information we will collect about you includes your:

-You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to deal only with identified individuals.
-(APP 2)
+You have the right to deal with some organisations anonymously or under a pseudonym, however it is impracticable for us to do this in a health care setting, particularly in the context of prescribing.
+(APP 2).

 Our practice collects your personal information in different ways.